-Following this, all eligible applications will be reviewed and scored by Fuel Management Specialists or Liaisons.
+Following this, all eligible applications will be reviewed and scored by the Wildfire Prevention Officer or FNESS Fuel Management Liaison/Specialist.
 Scoring considerations and criteria include the following:

-- Wildfire Risk or Fire Behaviour/WUI Threat Class for the proposed treatment area - Priority of and rationale for treatment as identified in completed CWPP or Ministry plans - Degree to which the proposed fuel treatment is accessible and considers responders for potential suppression opportunities - Evidence that the land manager (e.g. MFLNRO resource district office or BC Parks) has been consulted and First Nation Information Sharing has been completed - Community involvement in wildfire risk mitigation in the past 2 years (as described in Sections 5 and 6 of the 2017 CWPP Template), including: - Fuel management - FireSmart planning and activities - Community education - Local government wildfire response resources

-- Collaboration with land manager (e.g. MFLNRO resource district or BC Parks), neighbouring First Nations and local governments, fire departments, BC Wildfire Service, and local forest industry - Estimated number of hectares to be treated, cost effectiveness of proposed treatment and proposed project cost per hectare - Partnerships and leveraging
+- Wildfire Risk or Fire Behaviour/WUI Threat Class for the proposed treatment area - Rationale for treatment as identified in a completed fuel management prescription - Degree to which the proposed fuel treatment is accessible and considers responders for potential suppression opportunities - Evidence that the land manager (e.g. MFLNRORD resource district office or BC Parks) has been consulted and that the requirements for information sharing with First Nations have been met - Community involvement in wildfire risk mitigation in the past 2 years (as described in Sections 5 and 6 of the 2017 CWPP Template), including: - Fuel management - FireSmart planning and activities - Community education - Local government wildfire response resources - Collaboration with land manager (e.g. MFLNRORD resource district or BC Parks), neighbouring First Nations and local governments, fire departments, BC Wildfire Service, and local forest industry - Estimated number of hectares to be treated, cost effectiveness of proposed treatment and proposed project cost per hectare - Partnerships and leveraging